bmx-ng/bmx-site/docs/api/brl/brl_filesystem.md

 ### `Function ReadFile:TStream( url:Object )`

-Open a file For Input.
+Opens a file For Input.

 This command is similar to the [ReadStream](../../brl/brl.stream/#function-readstreamtstream-urlobject-) command but will attempt